Overview of WebbPSF

 Roman-specific Input Data

-WebbPSF for Roman uses the same tool core functionalities as JWST; only the telescope and instrument models that specify the actual optical system are different.
+WebbPSF for Roman uses the same core functionalities as for JWST; only the telescope and instrument models that specify the actual optical system are different.
 The optical system is specified using Roman-specific data, which include the filter transmission curves, the pupil masks (which vary with detector and filters), as well as the field-dependent aberrations.
-These data are taken from the Cycle 9 instrument reference information, which were generated and delivered by the Roman team at Goddard Space Flight Center (GSFC).
+These data originate from the Cycle 9 instrument reference information, which were generated and delivered by the Roman team at Goddard Space Flight Center (GSFC).

-Below, we show the filter transmission curves as well as the entrance pupil as a function of SCA and filter.
+Below, we show the filter transmission curves as well as the entrance pupil as a function of detector and filter.

 Transmission curves for Roman WFI.

-Animation showing the variation of the entrance pupil as a function of SCA and filter.
+Animation showing the variation of the entrance pupil as a function of detector and filter.

 Examples of the variation of the first three Zernikes over the WFI focal plane array, as taken from the Cycle 9 reference data.
 The reference data include Zernikes up to Z22.